For Beirut’s traumatized survivors, days of waking nightmares and nights of troubled dreams

 Social workers and other specialists working with survivors say many are showing signs of extreme stress, including flashbacks, nightmares and difficulties falling asleep.
 Half of the respondents in a recent UNICEF survey in Beirut said that the behavior of children in their household had changed or that the children were experiencing symptoms consistent with trauma and stress.
 One-third said adults in their household were also exhibiting signs of distress.

 Beirutis are still astonished by the destruction wrought across much of the capital by the explosion at a warehouse storing ammonium nitrate.
-Nearly 200 people were killed and thousands wounded.
+Nearly 200 people were killed and thousands injured.
 Hundreds of thousands were displaced.

 In the weeks since, residents have experienced post-traumatic stress, which is common in the aftermath of unexpected disasters such as earthquakes, said Elie Chedid, a psychiatrist treating victims of the blast.

+When a huge new fire erupted at the Beirut port on Thursday, it triggered panic across much of the city as many residents, alarmed by the all-too-familiar sight of smoking billowing into the sky, fled the surrounding area, with some piling into cars and preparing to abandon the capital.
+Even the unexpected sound last week of French and Lebanese military aircraft conducting a flyover was enough to cause widespread jitters across Beirut.

-Some are experiencing survivor’s guilt, and many children are struggling to understand what happened.
+Since the explosion last month, some Beirutis have been experiencing survivor’s guilt, and many children are struggling to understand what happened.

-“It is the first time that they’ve seen blood and destroyed buildings and roads and cars, so for them it’s something very apocalyptic,” he said.
+“It is the first time that they’ve seen blood and destroyed buildings and roads and cars, so for them it’s something very apocalyptic,” Chedid said.

 Caregivers have reported a wide range of symptoms in children, including involuntary urination and social withdrawal, said Nisrine Tawily, a child protection specialist at UNICEF.
 Aid workers have responded by gathering children for community activities, creating safe spaces for them to play in public parks and offering basic psychological care.
 Some children, as well as adults, will require additional assistance as the city continues to rebuild.